keptn/keptn.github.io/content/docs/0.7.x/quality_gates/using/index.md

 ## Quality Gates managed by Keptn API

-To work with the Keptn API, first get the API token from the [Keptn Bridge]() and follow the Keptn API link to the Swagger-UI.
+To work with the Keptn API, get the API token from the [Keptn Bridge]() and follow the Keptn API link to the Swagger-UI.

 ### Trigger a quality gate